 - (a) General Protections.
-Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals. - (b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties;
+Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, [or any other related legal proceeding brought by one of the parties to this litigation]. - (b) Who May View Designated Confidential Information.
+Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties;1 - (2) Counsel for the parties and employees and agents of counsel;